 Varsapuistikko – next to Kaisaniemipuisto – Kaisaniemi park, close to the main train station.

-I will bring a big amount of snacks, it will be for sure enough for the first ten persons, you are welcome to bring something if you wish.
+I will bring a big amount of snacks and drinks, it will be for sure enough for the first ten people, you are welcome to bring something if you wish.

-In the sauna we will have time to share our thoughts and feelings about the ride, what it meant for each of us.
+In the heat and steam we will have time to share our thoughs and feeling about the ride: what this ride means for each of us?

-There is also a grill there, if you have some vegetables you wanna grill, feel welcome to bring it so we can have a nice shared BBQ dinner.
+There is grill there @ sompasauna, if you have some vegetables you wanna grill, feel welcome to bring it so we can have a nice shared BBQ dinner.

 WHAT TO BRING: